Home Buyer’s tax credit

 Home Buyers' Plan

 The Home Buyers' Plan (HBP) is a program that allows you to withdraw funds from your registered retirement savings plans (RRSPs) to buy or build a qualifying home for yourself or for a related person with a disability.
-From 2019 to 2023, you can withdraw up to $35,000 of your RRSP contributions to purchase a home.
-Starting 2024 the HBP withdrawal limit was increased from $35,000 to $60,000.
-The increased withdrawal limit applies to withdrawals made after April 16, 2024.

 Generally, you have to repay all withdrawals to your RRSPs within a period of no more than 15 years starting 2 years after purchase.
 You will have to repay an amount to your RRSPs each year until your HBP balance is zero.
 If you do not repay the amount due for a year, it will be included in your income for that year.